Part 1: the timeline

 Of course they were.
 He was in Ta-Metru, on the island of Metru Nui.
 Were things back to normal?

-Then he noticed that Ihu, Matoro, and Kopeke were there too, along with a Toa of Water and a strange red staff.
+Then he noticed that Ihu, Matoro, and Kopeke were there too, along with a hovering ball of red energy.
 Things were most definitely not normal.

 Well, maybe it was time to fix that.
-The Toa of Water had dropped the staff.
+The ball of Energy was no longer moving at breakneck speed.
 Kopeke, Talvi, Ihu, and Matoro all leapt for it at the same time.
 The moment they grabbed it, everything changed.

 They were back in the blue void again, but they barely noticed that, for all at once, they found their minds bombarded with images.
 Scenes from the past, present, and future flashed through their minds, all jumbled up, and none of them could make any sense of any of it.